The Conduit towers over Khael-Vorath in Signal Decay

 The first expeditions beyond the perimeter had a sixty-percent attrition rate.

-The nomads themselves had a simpler explanation.
+The nomads themselves offered a simpler explanation.

 The Council classified the report.